dominatorul/Guides/erista.md

 - The main limiting factor for Erista units is the 18W limit.

 ### Erista CPU Limits:
-- The board limit of 18W is reached at 1785MHz without any UV or 2091MHz with CPU UV1.
+- The board limit of 18W is reached at 1785 MHz without any UV or 2091 MHz with CPU UV1.

 ### Erista GPU Limits:
-- The board limit of 18W is reached at 921MHz without GPU UV with moderate speedos.
+- The board limit of 18W is reached at 921 MHz without GPU UV with moderate speedos.

+Reducing the voltage (**undervolting, UV**) decreases power draw, current, heat and helps avoid exceeding the board limit.

 ### GPU Scheduling:
 - **On:** Caps gpu usage at ~96.7%
 - **Off:** Caps gpu usage at  ~99.7%
+- **Recommended:** GPU scheduling **on**.
 !!! danger  ** Warning:** Disabling GPU Scheduling will slightly increase power draw.
 Use it with caution.
 ---

 #Monitoring Your Switch